First-time home buyer grant

-Many states have initiated grant programs to help lower income residents with the purchase of their first home.
+Many countries and states have initiated grant programs to help lower income residents with the purchase of their first home.
 The United States Department of Housing and Urban Development (HUD) also provides grants to first time home buyers.
-Funding for various state first time home buyer grants is nearly always available.
-In the fiscal year 2006, only two states exhausted their budgets for first time home buyer grants.
+Such grant scheme are often modified or even closed based on changes in political leadership in countries or states.

+Although intended to help first-time buyers into a home, some have argued that these grants simply distort the market and push prices up.
+An example in The Australian state of New South Wales where there is the house price cap for receiving the grant is AU$600,000, many houses are sold exactly at that level with bidders fighting for the price up to that point.

 Australia

 A similar program called the First Home Owners Grant (FHOG) was introduced in Australia on 1 July 2000, where first time home buyers can receive a $7,000 once off payment to offset the cost of the GST.
 While the program is offered nationwide, the scheme is funded by the states and territories and subject to respective legislation.